steveyeow/Origin/README.md

 ## 🌟 Vision

-OriginX aims to democratize content creation by making sophisticated generative AI accessible to everyone through intuitive, proactive user experiences.
+OriginOS aims to democratize content creation by making sophisticated generative AI accessible to everyone through intuitive, proactive user experiences.
 We're building not just another AI tool, but a comprehensive ecosystem that evolves with user needs and community contributions.